-- 24. Read the Setup and Tuning Guide to determine desired spring setting. - 25.
-Install the C150 wave spring on top of clutch lever return spring carrier.
+20. Read the Setup and Tuning Guide to determine the desired spring setting.

-26. Install the C200 wave spring (if used by chosen configuration) on top of rotating hub into the locating pocket.
+21. Install the C200 wave spring (chosen based on your desired setup from the tuning sheet for your bike) on top of rotating hub into the locating pocket.

-- 27. Place a small amount of oil into the ball grooves of the Rekluse Pressure Plate. - 28.
-Away from the bike, install the steel balls into the pressure plate ball grooves.
-Refer to Setup and Tuning Guide for desired number of balls and proper distribution pattern.
+- 22. Place a small amount of oil into the ball grooves of the Rekluse Pressure Plate. - 23.
+Away from the bike, install the 7/16" steel balls into the pressure plate ball grooves.
+There are 27 slots, if you chose a 24 ball configuration, leave an empty slot after every 8th ball-empty ball grooves must be evenly spaced.